Extending an EAP Trial Period in Australia: What Organisations Should Know

 Employee Experience During the Trial

-EAP services are available to employees during the study in the same manner that they would be available to them in a regular program.
-As a result of the fact that employers are unable to view how each individual utilises the service, privacy is completely secured.
-Employees are able to get counselling, services, and help in a timely manner after they have been onboarded.
-Keeping everything the same throughout the trial is an effective way to demonstrate how the product would be utilised in actual life.
+The Employee Assistance Program (EAP) services are made accessible to employees during the study in the same manner that they would be made available to employees in a regular workplace program.
+Employers are unable to observe how each individual makes use of the service, which ensures that the confidentiality of the information is protected to the fullest extent possible.
+Immediately following their onboarding, employees are provided with the opportunity to get counseling, services, and assistance in a timely way.
+Maintaining the same conditions throughout the trial is an efficient method for demonstrating how the product might be utilized in real-world situations.

 Confidentiality and Data During Trial Periods